passionfruition/Memory-Game/README.md

 # Memory-Game

 This is an memory game where the user's goal is to click a unique image each time to get the most points.
 If you click a "repeated" card, your score resets to zero.
 The user can also utilize the input form to choose what pictures they want to see powered from the [Unsplash API](https://unsplash.com/developers).
-Try the deployed version [here](https://madeleineprak.github.io/Memory-Game/).
+Try the deployed version here: [https://madeleineprak.github.io/Memory-Game/](https://madeleineprak.github.io/Memory-Game/).

 ## Technologies Used
 * React